marlitas/little-esty-shop/README.md

 # Little Esty Shop

+Little Esty Shop is a fictitious e-commerce site that uses ActiveRecord/SQL queries to interact with a PostgreSQL database.
+This project was used as a way to explore CRUD functionality, Rails MVC principles, and many-to-many relationships.
+Little Esty Shop provided hands on practice with BE database creation and manipulation.
+The collaborators on this project divided into two teams to develop an admin portion and merchant(user) portion of the site.
+The team used Github and Git workflows, as well as Github Projects to maintain consistency across the project.

+** Project Duration: 9 days **

+## Schema:

 ## Background and Description

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.